 A trip out at the start of the holiday to buy lots of things to use over the coming weeks is one day filled by just preparing for the rest of the weeks.
-My essential summer shopping list includes things like a paddling pool, pavement chalks, bubbles, boxes of ice pops etc. All relatively cheap things but all keep the kids occupied.
-If you are ordering online checkout voucher code site like dealsdaddy to get some discount
+My essential summer shopping list includes things like a paddling pool, pavement chalks, bubbles, boxes of ice pops, maybe a kite or a new ball, perhaps even a water pistol or two (or three) etc. All relatively cheap things but all keep the kids occupied.

 Camp in the garden.

 Borrow a tent if you haven’t got one and camp out in the garden.
 If your kids have been bugging you for a sleepover, this is a perfect opportunity.
 Don’t forget the marshmallows.

 Go for walks.
 Go for bike rides.
 You can check out my guide to teach your child to ride a bike.
 Don’t have a bike?
 You can get some beautiful adult tricycles with lots of baggage room these days.
 Even electric ones or ones that fold.